-An example might be an enumeration containing all components to which a requirement can be assigned.
-Since components are typically developed during a project and cannot normally be predefined in a project template, the use of such a dynamic enumeration could allow users to select an appropriate component as an attribute of a requirement.
+An example might be an enumeration containing all components a requirement can be assigned to.
+Since components are typically developed during a project and normally cannot be predefined in a project template, the use of such a dynamic enumeration could allow users to select an appropriate component as an attribute of a requirement.

 Dynamic enumerations can also be used to indirectly maintain corresponding relationships between elements in a project (of course, only if a corresponding relationship type is configured).
 In the example mentioned, the selection of a component in the attribute of a requirement could lead to an automatic linking of this requirement with the component.